 And we need to get involved on the ground level, too.
 Right now, there is a record-breaking amount of anti-trans legislation being passed or proposed across the country.
 Parents, teachers, doctors, and friends of LGBTQ individuals need to hold state politicians who create laws designed to hurt young people accountable by voting them out when it is time, especially since young people under 18 cannot vote themselves.

 Thirdly, let’s be courageous in sharing our stories about our own mental health struggles to reduce the stigma of asking for help.
-The more adults who normalize discussing emotional health and seeking assistance, the more likely young people will feel comfortable speaking up and asking for help.
+The more adults who normalize discussing mental health and seeking assistance, the more likely young people will feel comfortable speaking up and asking for help.

 I applaud the transparency of LGBTQ celebrities like Demi Lovato and Ruby Rose who discuss their personal experiences seeking help for mental health issues publicly, and I encourage more of us to do the same.